Summer Financial Aid

 • List of Non-profit Organizations

-If you would like to continue working during the fall and spring semesters, make sure you complete the FAFSA for the following academic year and that you have been offered FWS on your academic year financial aid offer.
+If you would like to continue working during the fall and spring semesters, make sure you complete the 2025-2025 FAFSA form.
 If you have not been awarded FWS but would like to be considered, send a request to romerom@email.arizona.edu.
 Allow two weeks for review.

 WordCats and MathCats Tutors